Bin-Ostrowski/weather-dashboard/README.md

 # Weather Dashboard
-# Daily Calendar

 Created by: Robin Ostrowski

 On: 6/15/2022

 This webpage will generate the current weather and a 5-day forcast for the searched city.
-It will also save past searched citys to allow user to easily review it's forcasted weather.
+It will also save prior searched citys to allow user to easily review it's forcasted weather.

 **Link to live URL**